 In the proposed classifier, the AM is used to determine the center and radius of the GB on the majority class, which is a data-driven approach guided by the human cognitive pattern `global topology precedence'.
 Based on AM, the quality of the constructed GBs is better.
 According to Table \ref{table2}, the effectiveness of the GB$k$NN++ has been verified.
-To further verify the performance improvement brought by adding AM to the GBG++, an ablation study is designed for GB$k$NN++ with and without AM.
+To further demonstrate the performance improvement brought by adding AM to the GBG++, an ablation study is designed for GB$k$NN++ with and without AM.
 Specifically, for GB$k$NN++ without AM, when splitting the GB, it is constructed directly on all undivided samples according to Definition \ref{mydef4}.
 Meanwhile, the other modules remain unchanged.

-As shown in Table \ref{table4}, GB$k$NN++ with AM outperforms that without AM in terms of $Accuracy$ on any data set.
-Thus, the conclusion can be drawn that the introduction of AM is valuable for the GBG++.
+As shown in Table \ref{table4}, GB$k$NN++ with AM outperforms without AM in terms of test $Accuracy$ on any dataset.
+Thus, the conclusion can be drawn that the introduction of AM is valuable for GBG++.